oliverphilcox/ChempyMulti/README.md

 You can also have a look at the *preliminary* Chempy [documentation](http://www.mpia.de/homes/rybizki/html/index.html) which gives an overview over the Chempy classes and functions, although this does not yet provide support for the Scoring, Neural Network or Multi-Star implementations.

 ## Attribution
-Please cite the initial Chempy [paper](https://arxiv.org/abs/1702.08729), the scoring table and neural network [paper](https://arxiv.org/abs/1712.05686) and the multi-star paper (submitted) when using the code in your research.
+Please cite the initial Chempy [paper](https://arxiv.org/abs/1702.08729), the scoring table and neural network [paper](https://arxiv.org/abs/1712.05686) and the multi-star [paper](https://arxiv.org/abs/1909.00812) when using the code in your research.